 Avoid your relatives

-Don’t pick a relative to do the job if you can help it.
-We know it seems like it must make things easier, but real estate sales are fraught with tension and many things can and do go wrong.
-You don’t need that kind of frustration and resentment creeping into a family relationship.
+If you’ve an agent in your extended family, try to avoid choosing them.
+We know it seems like it could make things easier, but real estate sales are fraught with tension and many things can and do go wrong.
+You don’t need that kind of frustration and resentment creeping into your family ties.

-Interview three or four agents before picking one.
-Don’t be afraid to ask them questions to see whether they’ll do a good job for your situation.
-Here are some questions you could ask:
+Interview three or four agents before picking one and don’t be afraid to ask them questions.
+Here are some things you could ask:

 - Are you a member of the Real Estate Institute of New Zealand (REINZ)?
 What code of ethics do you comply with?

 - How long have you been buying and selling in this area?
 (You don’t want someone who is learning on the job with you.)

-- How many listings do you currently have on the go?
-(Look for balance – they have enough homes to show they are trusted and credible, but aren’t too busy to help you sell yours.)
+- How many listings do you have currently?
+(Look for balance: enough homes to show they’re trusted and credible, but not so many that they’ll be too stretched to dedicated adequate time to your sale.)

 - How many homes have you sold in the area?
-Can you please give me a list of properties sold in the past 6 months, listing the asking price and the sales price for each property?
-(They need to know what prices are realistic)
+Can you please give me a list of properties sold in the past six months, listing the asking price and the sales price for each property?
+(They need to know what prices are realistic.)

-- Can you provide references or testimonials from your clients from this year?
+- Can you provide references or testimonials from recent clients?

 - How much will it cost me?
 (Look for the agent’s commission and ask about any other fees.)